 On the other hand, an increase in adrenaline levels can result in an increase in systolic blood pressure and an increase in heart rate (Struthers et al. 1983).

 Dog to dog interactions are not the only form of socialization that is important for your pet.
-It is equally important to form a human-dog bond, which Diane Fisher, PhD has covered in a previous article before.
+It is equally important to form a human-dog bond, which I have covered in my previous article before.

 In short, the relationship between humans and dogs can be analogous to the relationship between a parent and a child.
 In fact, in a study conducted on hand-reared dogs, it was shown that socialization with puppies as young as 16 weeks can help form that puppy-human attachment (Topal et al. 2005).